Access Control (Authorization)

 $acl->allow('registered', 'article', 'edit', $assertion);

-The ACL is queried by passing objects:
+And the ACL query is performed by passing objects:

 $user = new Registered(/* ... */);